sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Improved:** The plugin's now lag-free on virtual machines running Windows Server, as it no longer has to wait for precision timers when creating communication keys.
 * **Fixed:** Although unlikely, saving a post revisions now can't accidentally overwrite the extension metadata for the post.
 * **Info:** We added undocumented constants, for development use only.
 	* `TSF_EXTENSION_MANAGER_API_VERSION`.
 With this constant you can choose our API version.
-This will always be set to the current version.
+We will always set this to the current version.
 	* `TSF_EXTENSION_MANAGER_DEV_API`.
-The (secret) value of it must match our system's, otherwise it'll fall back to the default API version.
+The (secret) value of it must match our system's, otherwise our API will fall back to the current public API version.
 * **Info:** We added undocumented constants, for internal use only.
 	* `TSFEM_EXTENSION_TSF_UNTESTED`
 	* `TSFEM_EXTENSION_TSF_INCOMPATIBLE`